Dr. Mirella C.M. Klomp

 Afterwards she worked as a post-doc researcher in the Department of Culture Studies of Tilburg University, focusing on ritual-musical practices in the public domain (2010-2012).
 Again, she engaged in extensive ethnographic fieldwork, focusing on 'The Passion' and other contemporary Passion performances in concert halls and on city squares.

 She returned to PThU in 2013 as senior researcher with her project Passio resurrexit, became a research fellow at the Faculty of Theology at the University of Pretoria, South-Africa in 2014, and was appointed as Assistant Professor in Practical Theology at PThU.
-In 2018 she obtained her University Teaching Certificate.
+She was the academic coordinator of the Institute for Ritual and Liturgical Studies between 2015-2021. the In 2018 she obtained her University Teaching Certificate.